atet/virtual/README.md

 * You had to _wait_ while burning the OS, _wait_ for OS install, _wait_ for updates, _wait_ while installing dependencies, _wait_ _wait_ _wait_...
 * If you were lucky enough to make a mistake and start over, you would've experienced the joys of.. **more coffee breaks**

-**This tutorial will setup your Pi Zero to quickly install and configure applications through virtualization with Docker, where:**
+**This tutorial will setup your Pi Zero to quickly install and configure applications through _virtualization_, where:**

-* Any mistakes will not permanently affect the Raspberry Pi's OS
+* Mistakes won't permanently affect your Pi's operating system
 * How you install and configure programs are precisely written out as a document
-* You can use pre-made instructions to get a quick head start or share your custom builds to help others
+* You can use pre-made instructions to get a head start on installing applications

 [Back to Top](#table-of-contents)